 At Earl Soham Community Primary School we believe that pupils should enjoy mathematics and become confident problem solvers who view errors and mistakes as learning opportunities.

+We use White Rose Maths as our base curriculum, ensuring that expectations are high then supplement from a range of sources to ensure that concepts are mastered.
 Children at our school are given opportunities to use a variety of resources and manipulatives to support their learning.
 This allows them to explore concrete examples before moving on to pictorial and abstract concepts.
 The use of such resources underpins learning and supports children throughout their mathematics development.
 The use of manipulatives is encouraged up to and including Year 6.